Call us: +1 305 7266 026

 Step 1: Turn Off and Unplug the Ice Maker

-Before beginning any cleaning procedure, turn off and unplugged your ice maker from the power source.
+Before beginning any cleaning procedure, turn off and unplug your ice maker from the power source.
 This will prevent any accidental injuries and damage to the appliance during the cleaning process.

 Remove the ice bin from the ice maker and discard any remaining ice cubes.
-Wash the ice bin with warm water and mild soap, rinse thoroughly, and allow it to dry completely before placing it back in the ice maker.
+Wash the ice bin with ice maker cleaning solution.
+You also can use warm water and mild soap.
+Then Rinse thoroughly, and allow it to dry completely before placing it back in the ice maker.

 Step 3: Remove the Ice Maker’s Components

 Remove the ice maker’s components, including the ice tray, water reservoir, and ice scoop.
-Wash these components with warm water, you can use any multi-purpose cleaner.
+Wash these components with the cleaning solution, you can use any multi-purpose cleaner.
 Then pour water thoroughly, and air dry them completely.

 Step 4: Clean the Interior of the Ice Maker

 Using a soft cloth, clean the interior of the ice maker.
+You can use a soft bristle brush to reach every corner of the ice maker.
 Especially, pay close attention to the areas where the components were removed.
 Be sure to remove any debris, dirt, or stain that may have accumulated inside.

 Step 5: Clean the Water Reservoir